cpalaka/sfml-snake/README.md

 sfml-snake
 ==========

-a simple snake game i made using SFML2 for c++
+a simple snake game i made using SFML2 for C++